nextest-rs/nextest/site/src/book/test-groups.md

 ## Comparison with `threads-required`

 Test groups are similar to [heavy tests and `threads-required`](threads-required.md).
-The key difference is that test groups are meant to limit concurrency for subsets of tests, while `threads-required` sets global limits across tests.
+The key difference is that test groups are meant to limit concurrency for subsets of tests, while `threads-required` sets global limits across the entire test run.

 Both of these options can be combined.
 For example: